‘Padmavati’ row: Haryana BJP leader announces reward for beheading Deepika Padukone, Bhansali

 Suraj Pal Amu said Rajputs in Gujarat would vote for the party only if the film was banned from being released.

-The Bharatiya Janata Party’s chief media coordinator for Haryana, Suraj Pal Amu, on Sunday said he would reward anyone who beheads actor Deepika Padukone and Padmavati director Sanjay Leela Bhansali Rs 10 crore.
+The Bharatiya Janata Party’s chief media coordinator for Haryana on Sunday said he would reward anyone who beheads actor Deepika Padukone and Padmavati director Sanjay Leela Bhansali Rs 10 crore.

-“I want to congratulate the Meerut youth who announced a Rs 5-crore bounty for beheading Deepika Padukone and Sanjay Leela Bhansali,” Amu told a cheering crowd.
-“We will reward the ones beheading them with Rs 10 crore and also take care of their family’s needs.”
+“I want to congratulate the Meerut youth who announced a Rs 5-crore bounty for beheading Deepika Padukone and Sanjay Leela Bhansali,” Suraj Pal Amu told a cheering crowd.
+“We will reward those who behead them with Rs 10 crore and also take care of their family’s needs.”

 Amu also threatened actor Ranveer Singh, who plays Delhi Sultanate ruler Alauddin Khilji in Padmavati, for saying he supported Bhansali.
 “If you do not take your words back, we will break your legs.”